 High quality water data for as little as $18/acre

 Platypus is the world leader in low-cost water data collection.
 Our technicians will bring one or more robots to your site and quickly collect high quality bathymetric, vegetation and/or water quality data.
 We'll process it and have it back to you within 72 hours.
-The best part is that our base price is $18/acre - and for large areas, we'll even cover the travel costs.
+The best part is that our base price is $18/acre within the USA - and for large areas, we'll even cover the travel costs.
 Click here to get a quote on your water body.

 Engineering companies, local and federal governments and environmental organizations are seeing the value in basing decisions on high quality, spatially dense data.
 Managing water is expensive and doing it without solid data is throwing away valuable resources.
 Up to now collecting data to make better decisions was prohibitively expensive, but with Platypus robots and expertise, the equation has changed.
 We are helping make water management a data driven activity, driving down overall costs and improving outcomes.

 - Fast and accurate mapping of the bottom of any inland or coastal water body.

 - Partnership with Biobase provides information on vegetation throughout the water column and bottom hardness.

 - Data typically delivered within 72 hours after collection.

 - Wide beam sonar coming mid-2018 -- book now.

 - Spatially dense water quality information, including DO, EC, Ph, T and more